scikit_build_core.settings package¶

 - fail: bool | None = None¶

 Immediately fail the build.
-This is only allowed in overrides or config-settings.
+This cannot be set in the static

 - generate: List[GenerateSettings]¶